tobiasrupprecht/vault-benchmark/README.md

 ## Setup

  1. Clone this repo.
- 2. `pip install -r requirements.txt`.
+ 2. `pip3 install -r requirements.txt`.
  3. Run the `prepare.py` script to populate Vault with random secrets.
  4. Run `locust` to start a test.